Virginia in the American Civil War: Strategic significance

 Virginia's strategic resources played a key role in dictating the objectives of the war there.
 Its agricultural and industrial capacity, and the means of transporting this production, were major strategic targets for attack by Union forces and defense by Confederate forces throughout the war.

 Most importantly, Virginia brought with it a 54 year old U.S. Army Colonel: Robert E. Lee.
 Lee was offered a Union command on April 18, one day after Virginia's effective secession, but he turned it down.
 Lee took up a Confederate army commission five days later, becoming a brigadier general.
-Lee would prove to be one of the Confederate's most valuable assets.
+Lee would prove to be one of the Confederates' most valuable assets.

 Richmond

-The Confederacy's need for war materiel played a very significant role in its decision to move its capital from Montgomery, Alabama, to Richmond in May 1861, despite its dangerous northern location 100 miles south of the United States capital in Washington, DC.
+The Confederacy's need for war materiel played a very significant role in its decision to move its capital from Montgomery, Alabama, to Richmond, in May 1861, despite its dangerous northern location 100 miles south of the United States capital in Washington, D.C.
 It was mainly for this industrial reason that the Confederates fought so hard to defend the city.
 The capital of the Confederacy could easily be moved again if necessary, but Richmond's industry and factories could not be moved.

 Richmond was the only large-scale industrial city controlled by the Confederacy during most of the Civil War.
 The city's warehouses were the supply and logistical center for Confederate forces.
 The city's Tredegar Iron Works, the 3rd largest foundry in the United States at the start of the war, produced most of the Confederate artillery, including a number of giant rail-mounted siege cannons.
 The company also manufactured railroad locomotives, boxcars and rails, as well as steam propulsion plants and iron plating for warships.
 Richmond's factories also produced guns, bullets, tents, uniforms, harnesses, leather goods, swords, bayonets, and other war materiel.
 A number of textile plants, flour mills, brick factories, newspapers and book publishers were located in Richmond.
 Richmond had shipyards too, although they were smaller than the shipyards controlled by the Union in Norfolk, Virginia.

 The city's loss to the Union army in April 1865 made a Union victory in the Civil War inevitable.
 With Virginia firmly under Union control, including the industrial centers of Richmond, Petersburg and Norfolk, the mostly rural and agricultural deep south lacked the industry needed to supply the Confederate war effort.